Asomeones222/chatgpt-latex-copier/README.md

 Install the extension and navigate to the ChatGPT website.
 LaTeX equations will have a visible copy button upon hovering.
 Click the button to copy equations directly to your clipboard.

-You'll get a raw LaTeX string after which you can use [pandoc](https://pandoc.org/) to convert into you preferred format if needed.
+You'll get a raw LaTeX or MathML string after which you can use [pandoc](https://pandoc.org/) to convert into you preferred format if needed.

 ## Contributing